Join us!

 PROJECTS

-Once or twice a week some of us work together to get a project done.
-These are usually culinary, such as transforming garden harvests or market hauls into jams, pickles, ketchups, cordials, liqueurs and other preserves.
-We also dry our own herbs, lavender buds, borlotti beans, garlic, chillies and nuts, and process our own corn for polenta.
+Two afternoons a week we work on ‘projects’.
+These are usually culinary, and occasionally crafty (eg sewing and mending).
+Regular projects include making the sourdough bread and granola for breakfasts, and the crackers and dips we serve as snacks.
+Seasonal projects centre on transforming garden harvests or market hauls into jams, pickles, ketchups, cordials, liqueurs and other preserves.
+We dry our own herbs, lavender buds, borlotti beans, garlic, chillies and nuts, and (some years) process our own corn for polenta.
 In spring we go out to pick wild garlic, wild asparagus, elderflowers and blackthorn shoots to use in our projects.
-And we regularly make the yoghurt, granola and sourdough bread for our breakfasts.
 The result is a very well stocked larder, which supplies many of our house specialities.

 OTHER JOBS